Skip to main content

 In Egypt, termination laws are impacted by several factors.
 Listed below are a few important points to keep in mind:

-• Employment Contracts for Specific Task: Contracts created for a specific task end upon the completion of that task.
-Renewal of such contracts can occur through mutual agreement or by continuing work after task completion.
+• Employment Contracts for Specific Task: Contracts created for a specific task generally end upon the completion of that task, subject to the contract terms and applicable law.

-• Termination For Economic Reasons: Employers can terminate employment contracts due to economic necessities, subject to certain procedures.
-Compensation for terminated employees depends on their years of service.
+• Termination For Economic Reasons: Employers can terminate employment contracts due to economic necessities, subject to the procedures and approvals required by law.

-• Unlawful Termination: Some reasons for termination are considered illegitimate, and the party responsible for an unlawful termination is required to compensate the other party for any damages incurred.
+• Unlawful Termination: Some reasons for termination are considered illegitimate, and the party responsible for an unlawful termination may be required to compensate the other party for any damages incurred.

-• Death Of Employee: The employment contract ends upon the death of the employee.
-The employer must provide compensation to the employee’s family.
+• Death Of Employee: The employment contract ends upon the death of the employee, with any final statutory dues and entitlements to be handled in accordance with law.

 Employee Benefits in Egypt